cubitouch/energy-data-exploration/dashboards/src/index.md

   </div>
 </div>
 <div class="note">

+The above chart uses the **average usage during a given hour** - i.e. given 2 slots for the same week day and hour, respectively representing a total of 1 MW and 2 MW usage: the chart will represent an 1.5 MW average.

 At time of writting, this chart shows pretty clearly Saturdays and Sundays are less active.
 The same is usually true from midnight to 6AM.

 **Hypothesis**: Correlation of energy usage with meteorological data (e.g. temperature) could explain why some days would not follow expected patterns (e.g. a Sunday being much colder than usual during the period, triggering more heaters to be on).